 Anodised Aluminium Joinery

-Repair stained anodised aluminium joinery - With a little attention you can have your damaged and faded joinery looking like new again.
+Repair stained and restore old anodised aluminium joinery.
+By giving a little attention you can have your damaged and faded joinery looking like new again.

 Anodized aluminium extrusions can come in clear anodized aluminium which has the look of bare aluminium, and also comes in colours like bronze and other brightly coloured aluminium.